-Starting in Oracle Database 12c, the database can use adaptive SPM.
-SPM Evolve Advisor runs daily in the scheduled maintenance window, ranks all unaccepted plans, and then performs test executions of as many plans as possible during the window.
+By default, the SQL Plan Management (SPM) Evolve Advisor runs daily in the scheduled maintenance window, ranks all unaccepted plans, and performs test executions of as many plans as possible.
 SPM Evolve Advisor selects the lowest-cost accepted plan in the SQL plan baseline to compare against each unaccepted plan.
-If the unaccepted plan performs sufficiently better than the existing accepted plan, then the advisor accepts the plan.
-If not, the advisor leaves the plan as unaccepted, and updates the last verified date.
+If the unaccepted plan performs sufficiently better than the existing accepted plan, then the advisor accepts it.